 Notice: MI Power Grid meetings and all other MPSC workgroup meetings will be conducted via teleconference only until further notice.
 Please find remote access information for upcoming meetings on our calendar of events.
-We apologize for any inconvenience this may cause.

 Electric distribution system infrastructure is aging, which can lead to frequent and long-lasting power outages, and can cause unsafe conditions for the public.
 Utility spending on improving the electric grid is growing.
 As technology improves and costs decline, customers and developers are increasingly interested in connecting their projects to the utility system.
 Distribution system plans provide stakeholders and the MPSC information about planned utility investments and allow for customer preferences to be considered as investments are made.

 On August 20, 2020, in an order in the U-20147 docket, the MPSC provided further direction for utilities regarding the next filing of their electric distribution plans.
 The Commission ordered DTE Electric Co., Consumers Energy Co., and Indiana Michigan Power Co. to file second iterations of their distribution investment and maintenance plans by Sept.
 30, 2021, with draft plans shared with stakeholders and Commission Staff by Aug.
 1, 2021.
 (The filing date for the draft and final plans supersede the previous deadline established by the MPSC for June 30, 2021.)